Asylum in the UK: The facts behind the headlines

 People seeking asylum who do not have somewhere safe to live can receive accommodation and basic financial support while their case is being processed.

-• around 107,000 people were receiving asylum support across the UK
+- Around 97,500 people were receiving asylum support across the UK at the end of March 2026.

 In Wales: